Frequently Asked Questions

 Accommodations will be at a safe and secure hotel or retreat center.
 The cost of the trip includes sharing a room.
 If you prefer a single room, there will be an additional charge.

 Throughout your trip, you will travel in a comfortable, air-conditioned bus, driven by an experienced driver.

 Out of respect for the local people, plan to wear lightweight long pants (capri pants are okay) and shirts with sleeves during the day.
 Comfortable, closed-toe shoes are a must.
 The attire is more casual in the evening.

 What about my safety?

-You will be visiting projects that are operated by Food For The Poor or the missionaries we support.
+You will be visiting projects that are supported by Food For The Poor.
 A representative from our U.S. headquarters will accompany the group.
 A special in-country coordinator and translator will be responsible for overseeing the trip and keeping abreast of any news that could affect your visit.
-Should any developments warrant concern, every precaution is taken to ensure your safety.
-Our first priority will always be your well being.
+Our first priority will always be your safety.

 Is insurance provided?

 You are responsible for your own health and accident insurance while traveling overseas.
 Food For The Poor does NOT provide this coverage.
 Food For The Poor does provide emergency evacuation for medical, natural disasters and civil unrest.